 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact the HR Department.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

-This Statement will be reviewed from time to time to take account of new laws and technology, and changes to our operations and the business environment.
+This Policy will be reviewed from time to time to take account of new laws and technology, and changes to our operations and the business environment.

 Office of the Australian Information Commissioner

 Phone – 1300 363 992